-Past Youth Led Restoration Projects
+Past Youth Council Projects

-• Save Our Amazing Raptors
+Save Our Amazing Raptors

 In Fall of 2023, Green Valley Project Youth Council worked with the Ojai Raptor Center and the CREW field staff to build and install two barn owl boxes and a raptor perch at Nordhoff High School.
 On December 12, two rehabilitated juvenile barn owls were released at the school.
 One of the boxes has a nearby wildlife camera provided by PAX Environmental to monitor if and when the box becomes inhabited by a family of barn owls.